 If the decision is upheld by the administrative review, the only option for someone wanting to take matters further would be the Judicial Review, which can prove costly, as a loss in this arena would mean potentially having to pay the expenses of the Home Office as well.

-Are there any plans for the Tier 1 Investor visa to be altered?
+Are there any plans for the Tier 1 UK Investor visa to be altered?

 As of writing the answer is no, but new procedures were introduced in 2015 for investigating how the investment money was obtained.

-The truth is that the chances of Abramovich being refused his replacement visa are pretty slim.
-There’s been no real reason for the media speculation regarding his status beyond filling column inches, and there’s a good chance we’ll see Mr. Abramovich take his usual seat for the start of the new football season.
+The truth is that the chances of Roman Abramovich being refused his Tier 1 UK Investor visa extension are pretty slim.
+There’s been no real reason for the media speculation regarding his status beyond filling column inches, and there’s a good chance we’ll see Roman Abramovich take his usual seat for the start of the new football season.